ConservationMetrics/gc-scripts-hub/README.md

 Folders named `./tests/` are excluded by `wmill.yml` from syncing to Windmill — because otherwise Windmill tries to make the tests (as with ALL python files) into bona-fide Windmill scripts.

 This repo also provides a shell script to batch push changes to a number of workspaces at once.
-To use this:

-1. Ensure the script is executable:

-       chmod +x bin/push.sh

-2. Populate a list of workspace names in a `.env` file, like so:

-       WORKSPACES=gc-windmill,gc-testing-server,...

-3. Run:
+To use this, set the `WORKSPACES` environment variable with a list of workspace names.
+You can do this directly in the command line:

-       bin/push.sh
+       WORKSPACES=gc-windmill,gc-testing-server bin/push.sh

+   Alternatively, use a subshell to load a WORKSPACES variable from a `.env` file without affecting your current shell environment:

+       (set -a; source .env; set +a; bin/push.sh)

 ## Development